 I remember that it was pleasant and I saw it as a nice place to live.
 People were friendly, streets were clean and calm.
 I wouldn’t say it’s a must see or there are some out of common attractions.
 It’s perfect for a weekend escape.
 As an experience, I find it similar to Oslo.

 The Old Town is very pretty.
 I wondered around its streets and went to the Royal Palace.
 You can also see the changing guards at certain times.

 A very impressive warship at its time, never made it out of the port.
-It took an incredible amount of work to build it, just to see it sink afterward.
+It took an incredible amount of work to build it, just to see it sink afterwards.
 And again, it took an incredible amount of work to lift it up, for us to see it on the ground.
 I liked the museum, the ship and the story behind it.

 This is a history museum and zoo together.
 I saw reindeer and moose.
 I love animals, so this was one of the highlights of my trip.

-Unfortunately, I didn’t do much during evenings.
-I took with me only light clothes because the weather was better for my rest of the trip.
+Unfortunately, I didn’t do much during the evenings.
+I took with me only light clothes because the weather was better for the rest of the trip.
 So I had to “sacrifice” Stockholm.
 During the day was totally fine, it was chilly but sunny.
 It was warm enough to make it pleasant.
 But once the sun was down, I was back to the accommodation or a place close by, with a warm cup in my hand.
 Definitely not a cold weather person.